ICavlek/p2p_handshake_solana/README.md

 ## Example usage:

-Firstly it is necessary to have a node running on Solana network with which communication can be established.
+To make a handshake, it is necessary to have a node running on Solana network with which communication can be established.
 Officially solana supported local node can be installed with Solana CLI tool suite [solana-test-validator](https://docs.solanalabs.com/cli/install).
-After successful installation, to start a local node running, in a separate terminal following has to be run:
+After successful installation, to start a local node, in a separate terminal following command has to be run:

 ```bash
 solana-test-validator